– Xa Xiu/Vietnamese BBQ Pork (click here for link to my easy IP Xa Xiu)

 1. Place all broth ingredients into inner pot.
 Pour 7 cups of boiling water to cover ingredients, using boiling water to speed up pressure building time.
 Set Manual/Pressure Cook.
 If using pork spare ribs, select 5 minutes high pressure, with 15 minutes NPR.
 If using pork bones, adjust to 20 minutes high pressure, with 15 minutes NPR.

 2. For the soy sauce dressing, in a mixing bowl combine Hoisin, soy, oyster, sugar and mushroom seasoning together.
 In a sauce pan add 2 tbsp of cooking oil.
 Once it’s hot add minced garlic and shallot.
-Saute until fragrant, add in sauce mixture above.
-Lastly, gentle add and stir in water with tapioca starch.
+Saute until they release fragrance, add in sauce mixture above and bring to a gentle boil.
+Then slowly stir in water with tapioca starch mixture (one hand slowly pour, one hand stirs at the same time).
 Bring sauce to a boil, turn off heat and set aside.

 3. Once the 15 minutes NPR is reached, slowly turn knob to venting to release all remaining pressure (aka Quick Release).
 Remove and discard onion, daikon and carrot.
 Add 5 cups of boiling water.
 Cancel “Keep Warm” and select Saute mode to bring the broth to a boil.
 Adjust the broth to your taste with more soup base, mushroom seasoning, and/or sugar.

 4. To serve, assemble noodles in a bowl along with the toppings and garnishes of choice.
-For dry version, add soy sauce is served on the side and add to noodle bowl when ready to eat.
+For the dry version, soy sauce dressing is served on the side and add to noodle bowl when ready to eat.
 The soup is also served on the side.
-For the broth version, ladle hot broth directly onto the noodle bowl.
+For the broth version, ladle hot broth directly into the noodle bowl.
 Add fried shallot, ground pepper and sliced chili.
+Enjoy!

 If you decide to make purchases via the Amazon links on this page, Amazon will send me a small commission.
 This commission will help support Katie’s Test Kitchen with some operational costs (web hosting fees and such).
 Thanks for your love and support!